sighjs/sigh/README.md

 }
 ```

-### Plugins can trigger the pipeline without receiving input
+### Plugin operations can trigger the pipeline without receiving input
 This plugin reloads a file whenever it changes then sends it down the pipeline.

 ```javascript